The Lazarus Key (sneak peek)

 I grinned.
 “And you state wardens are just so good at pushing paper.
 And I especially like the way you sign your name by adding that little happy face in the ‘o’ in your last name.”

-My phone vibrated.
-I checked the caller ID—it displayed OLIVER CHAMBERLIN—and I turned away from Rob and answered.
+I was snapping pictures of the poached animal when my phone vibrated.
+I checked the caller ID—it displayed OLIVER CHAMBERLIN—and answered.
 “What’s up, boss?”

-“Hey Frank.
-You track those two mentally deficient poachers yet?”
+“Hey, Sam.
+You track that mentally deficient poacher yet?”

 There were plenty of mountain lions around Yellowstone.
-They were a natural part of the wildlife, which meant… “I take it there’s more to it than just a cat scaring folks.”
+They were a natural part of the wildlife.
+Any that posed a threat were scared off by park rangers or handled by the state wardens, which meant… “I take it there’s more to it than just a cat scaring folks.”

 “The guy who called it in is a South Dakota game warden who happens to be on vacation here in Yellowstone.
-When he told me about it, I insisted that I send backup.”
+He asked for assistance in tracking the animal.
+I was going to pass it off to a state warden until he told me about it.
+He needs backup, Sam.”

 I frowned.
 “Why would a mountain lion sighting require backup?”